Robust ThemeDec 09, 2019 2020-04-08 7:40

 Creating an Impact Map

 One effective way to manage product development is to create an impact map.
 An impact map is a visual representation of product goals and the steps needed to achieve those goals.
+Impact maps are a great compliment to user story mapping.
 It typically includes key product features and user segments, as well as measurable targets that can be used to track progress along with the product roadmap.

 To create an impact map, the first step is to define the product vision and goals.
 This requires thinking carefully about what your product needs to accomplish, who your target users are, and how you plan to measure success.